 We’ve all been there—you’re trying to book more demos, hop on more discovery calls, and ultimately close more sales.
 But when nothing seems to be working, and you’re finding yourself stuck in a rut, it's time to step back, reevaluate your approach, and implement new strategies.
 That’s where a SWOT analysis can help.

-A SWOT analysis is commonly used as a strategic planning tool for a specific project or an overall business.
+A SWOT analysis is a strategic planning tool that helps businesses and sales teams evaluate strengths, weaknesses, opportunities, and threats.
 However, it can also be used by sales teams to help them to identify:

 In this article, we’ll explore the basics of SWOT analysis, go over some SWOT analysis examples, and uncover how it can help your sales team achieve its goals.